oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_tunnel_security_association_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Current state if status is not up, including phase1/phase2 and possible reason for tunnel not up</div>
+                                            <div>Current state if the IPSec tunnel status is not `UP`, including phase one and phase two details and a possible reason the tunnel is not `UP`.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">tunnel_sa_error_info_example</div>